Kalmiopsis Rivers (OR/CA)

-The rivers and public lands of the region are threatened by proposals to develop nickel strip mines at Baldface Creek (tributary to the North Fork Smith River), Rough and Ready Creek (tributary to the Illinois River) and in the headwaters of Hunter Creek and the Pistol river on the Oregon Coast.
+The rivers and public lands of the region face persistent threats by proposals to develop nickel strip mines at Baldface Creek (tributary to the North Fork Smith River), Rough and Ready Creek (tributary to the Illinois River), and in the headwaters of Hunter Creek and the Pistol river on the Oregon Coast.
 Paddler's voices are needed to protect the rivers of the region.

 Your voices are needed to protect these wild rivers!
 Please reach out to your Congressional representatives and ask that they protect this special place.
-Stay tuned to the links at the bottom of this page for other active opportunities to weigh in.
+We will share news on strategic opportunities to weigh in.

-Two mining companies are actively pursuing proposals to develop three nickel strip mines in the region.
-Red Flat Nickel Corporation–an international mining company–is proposing the “Cleopatra” strip mine in the Baldface Creek watershed, which is a key tributary to the Wild and Scenic North Fork Smith River.
+Mining companies have actively pursued proposals to develop three nickel strip mines in the region.
+Red Flat Nickel Corporation–an international mining company–has proposed the “Cleopatra” strip mine in the Baldface Creek watershed, which is a key tributary to the Wild and Scenic North Fork Smith River.
 The company has also proposed a second strip mine in the headwaters of Hunter Creek and the Pistol River on the Oregon Coast.
-Similarly, RNR Resources is pursuing a proposal to strip mine for nickel in the headwaters of the Wild and Scenic Illinois River on Rough and Ready Creek.
+Similarly, RNR Resources has proposed a strip mine for nickel in the headwaters of the Wild and Scenic Illinois River on Rough and Ready Creek.

 According to the U.S. Environmental Protection Agency, the metal mining industry is the largest source of toxic pollution disposal in the country.
-The damage and pollution caused by strip mining are irreversible, and if these mines move forward, they’ll destroy the very things that make these rivers—and this region—so special.
+These rivers are unique with relatively undeveloped shorelines and remain in a free flowing condition from their headwaters to the ocean.
+The damage and pollution caused by strip mining are irreversible, and if these mines move forward, they would destroy the very things that make these rivers—and this region—so special.

-Although some of the area's values have been protected through numerous designations (including the Kalmiopsis Wilderness, Wild and Scenic River designations, and the Smith River National Recreation Area in CA), they are not enough to protect this remote and rugged landscape from the threat of mining.
+Although some of the area's values have been protected through numerous designations (including the Kalmiopsis Wilderness and Wild and Scenic River designations, the Smith River National Recreation Area in CA, Outstanding Resource Waters designation through the Clean Water Act for the North Fork Smith, Roadless Area Conservation Rule protections, and an administrative mineral withdrawal from new mining claims for a 20 year period), they are not enough to fully protect this remote and rugged landscape from the threat of mining.
 The 1872 Mining Law prioritizes mining activities over all others, making it difficult for public lands agencies to protect drinking water supplies, salmon strongholds, and vibrant recreation economies.

 American Whitewater's Stewardship

-American Whitewater is working with our partners to protect the wild Kalmiopsis rivers from the threats of nickel strip mines by:
+American Whitewater has worked with our partners to protect the wild Kalmiopsis rivers from the threats of nickel strip mines by: